1966 Baseball Hall of Fame balloting: BBWAA election

 The BBWAA was authorized to elect players active in 1946 or later, but not after 1960.
 All 10-year members of the BBWAA were eligible to vote.

 Voters were instructed to cast votes for up to 10 candidates; any candidate receiving votes on at least 75% of the ballots would be honored with induction to the Hall.
 A total of 49 players received votes; 302 ballots were cast, with 227 votes required for election.
 A total of 2,210 individual votes were cast, an average of 7.32 per ballot.

 Candidates who were eligible for the first time are indicated here with a dagger (†).
+Results of the 1966 election by the BBWAA were announced on January 20.
 The one candidate who received at least 75% of the vote and was elected is indicated in bold italics; candidates who have since been elected in subsequent elections are indicated in italics.
 Al López was later elected as a manager.

 Ted Williams was elected with 93.4% of the vote.
 Williams won the Triple Crown twice and was the last player to hit .400 in a season (.406 in 1941).
 He famously used his Hall induction speech to advocate for elections of Negro league players.

 Tommy Bridges was eligible for the final time.